sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{< compare before="eu_before.svg" after="eu_after.svg" caption="Europe on the map (before and after adding BGP data)." >}}

 The Chinese internet is giant, but it presents a unique attribution challenge.
 Because so much of China’s domestic routing remains internal to national carriers, the global BGP table often only sees these massive networks when they peer at international hubs like Hong Kong, Los Angeles, or Frankfurt.
-An earlier version of my attribution code ended up adding all of China's IP space to these select few international hubs, which was very wrong.
-It looked like China Telecom was the biggest ISP in germany, which is very not correct.
+An earlier version of my attribution code ended up adding all of China's IP space to these select few international hubs, which was clearly incorrect.
+It looked like China Telecom was the biggest ISP in Germany, which made it appear that China Telecom dominated Germany.
+It does not, at least not yet.
 To fix this, I implemented specific logic for China-based networks.
 I used pattern matching to parse provincial hints from APNIC WHOIS data.
-This maps prefixes like `GD` or `SH` to their respective capital cities.
-This properly assigned attribution to representative cities for each region.
+This maps prefixes like `GD` or `SH` to their respective provincial capitals.
 I also linked ASNs to their parent organizations in PeeringDB to prevent Chinese networks from being misattributed to foreign exchange points.
-That worked for the vast majority of the BGP prefixes.
-The remaining IP space that is attributed only to China and not a specific city or region is distributed across major domestic hubs.
-This provides a much more distributed and realistic map of internet density across China’s major regional clusters.
+This resolved attribution for the vast majority of prefixes.
+Any remaining IP space attributed only at the country level is distributed across major domestic hubs.

 {{< compare before="cn_before.svg" after="cn_after.svg" caption="China on the map (before and after adding BGP data)." >}}

-The result is that we have a little bit more visibility into the reality of China's internet.
+The result is a far more realistic view of China’s internal internet topology.

 ### UX and Rendering